Leash Pressure/Loose Leash Walking

 Pick a Side

 Choose a side for your dog to walk on.
-Some things to consider:
+Consider:

 How to Hold the Leash